andyjamesdavies/jsTouchLayer/README.md

-#JS Touch Layer
+#JS Touch Layer v0.1.0

-This project is heavily influenced by the Sencha Touch 1.1.1 gesture framework.
-The main purpose of this project is to try and get a framework independant of any libraries that will fire events on gestures such as drag, swipe, tap / double tap etc...
+JS Touch Layer is a javascript framework that abstracts away the decision of what the gesture is.
+It will decide for you if a tap is a tap, or a swipe is a swipe.
+Allowing you to bind your functions to these events without any worry.

+JS Touch Layer may be freely distributed under the MIT license.

 CAUTION: this is far from production ready and should be highly tested / modified before being such.

 ToDo:

 - Add mouse event fallbacks
+- Add gestures: Pinch / Spread
 - Test on lots of devices

-JS Touch Layer may be freely distributed under the MIT license.